Drainage and Wastewater

 Working together towards a common goal

-DWMPs will only fully realise their potential in delivering a robust and resilient drainage and wastewater service we aspire towards, by working closely together with all stakeholders at both strategic and local levels.
+The full potential of our DWMP in delivering the robust and resilient drainage and wastewater service we aspire towards will only be realised by working closely together with all stakeholders at both strategic and local levels.

-Areas for collaboration can range from opportunities to help raise awareness with shared customers and stakeholders, to the introduction of sustainable drainage or natural flood management measures to slow the movement of storm water.
-In other areas, there can be the implementation of measures that improve the quality of our rivers and coastal waters.
+Areas for collaboration can range from opportunities to raise awareness with shared customers and stakeholders to the introduction of sustainable drainage or natural flood management levels and implementation of measures that improve the quality of our rivers and coastal waters.